WWCodeSeoul/awesome-women-in-tech/organization.md

 - [Girl Develop It](https://www.girldevelopit.com/) - Nonprofit organization that exists to provide affordable and judgment-free opportunities for women interested in learning web and software development.

+- [Vue Vixens](https://vuevixens.org) - Vue Vixens are foxy people who identify as women and who want to learn Vue.js to make websites and mobile apps.

 - [Women Techmakers](https://www.womentechmakers.com/) - Google's program that provides visibility, community, and resources for women in technology.

 - [Women Who Code](https://www.womenwhocode.com/) - Women Who Code is a global community empowering women to excel in technology fields through resources, job boards, conference scholarships and other member benefits.